 Friends and family members can make wonderful labor support people, but their role is really different than a doula.
 Your doula brings specialized training in birth and labor support.
 In most cases, she has seen many births in a variety of settings, and she can help you know what to expect at each stage.
 We don't have the same emotional attachments as your family, so it's easier for us to separate ourselves from your choices—we're there to support you in whatever kind of birth you want, whatever that looks like for you.
 You don't have to worry about what we might say or do in any given situation, your doula is there for your unconditional support.
 And we can support your friends and family, too, just like we support dads and partners in the birth space.

 In the past, labor support was a big part of a labor and delivery nurse's job.
 Today, however, nurses have many other responsibilities, including medical monitoring, detailed charting and caring for other patients.
 Even if they had time, some nurses enjoy and are very skilled at labor support, while for others that is not their strength.
-When you hire a doula, you'll know that you have someone at your birth who will meet you at home and help with the transition to the hospital, is devoted only to you, whose personality is a good fit with yours, and who has specific training in attending to mothers' (and fathers') physical and emotional needs.
+When you hire a doula, you'll know that you have someone at your birth who will meet you at home and help with the transition to the hospital, is devoted only to you, whose personality is a good fit with yours, and who has specific training in attending to your physical and emotional needs during labor.
 We enjoy working as a team with your nurse, but our roles are completely different.

 Ah, the doula magic.
 It's not really magic, though, it's science.